What will I do at Camp Koolaree?

 aerosol cans of any kind, money, food, pets, CD, MP3 or DVD players, electronic games, radios, fishing tackle, knives, or cell phones.

 (Note: Items not listed above may be locked up for safekeeping during camp.
 Some items may be issued during the camp at the discretion of the Camp Director.)

 Remember Your Medication: Please label properly all medications with the child’s name and bring in written form any medical changes since registration.
 The First Aid Attendant will collect all medications (prescription and over-the-counter) at registration check-in.

 Children with specific dietary concerns may bring food with permission from the director.
 Please ensure this is noted on your registration.

-To ensure that everything comes back home, we suggest you use waterproof pens or sew-on labels to mark all items with camper’s name.
-Camp Koolaree staff cannot be responsible for lost of stolen personal property.
+To ensure that everything comes back home, we suggest you use waterproof pens or sew-on labels to mark all items with your camper’s name.
+Camp Koolaree staff cannot be responsible for the loss of, or stolen personal property.